 This DIY is so simple that it doesn’t really need a how to – it’s as simple as gluing the clip to the brass blank.
 But there are a couple of things worth mentioning:

-When you’re gluing the bookmark clips to the brass blank, it helps a lot to clip the bookmarks to an unwanted piece of card.
+When you’re gluing the bookmark clips to the brass blank, it helps a lot to attach the clips to an unwanted piece of card as pictured below.
 It’s then easy to apply glue to just the centre of the clip and not to the outer edge.

 Also, be careful not to glue the clip to the card – I speak from experience!
 The best way to avoid this is: